ZerooCoool/katacoda-scenarios/CI-gradle-github/step7.md

 }
 </pre>

+So within these containers you enter which Maven repositories you will deploy your build to, and define the corresponding data and credentials needed.

 That is how you would configure Gradle to publish artifacts to a Maven repository!
-You just configure your options in the publishing extension with your data and locations.
+You just configure your options in the publishing extension.
+You can visit the links provided in this step for further reading on Maven extensions.